Bicycle-sharing system: Economic impact

-Due to the vehicles being left in the public right of way, or abandoned obstructing pedestrians, the dockless vehicles have been called "litter bikes".

-Dockless cycles left randomly on public footpaths may impede access for wheelchair users and others who use mobility aids, and may be dangerous to people with visual impairments.

-Pecuniary effects

-As bicycle-sharing systems continue to grow and provide an affordable alternative for commuters, the relatively low price of these services may induce competitors to offer lower prices.
-For instance, municipal public transit organizations may lower prices for buses or subways to continue to compete with bike-share systems.
-Pecuniary effects may even extend to bicycle manufacturers and retailers, where these producers might reduce prices of bicycles and other complementary goods (e.g. helmets, lights).
-However, empirical research is needed to test these hypotheses.

 Internalization of externalities

 Public-private partnerships

 In public economics, there is a role for government intervention in a market if market failures exist, or in the case of redistribution.
 As several studies have found, bike-share programs appear to produce net positive externalities in reduced traffic congestion and pollution, for example.
 The bike-sharing market does not produce at the social optimum, justifying the need for government intervention in the form of a subsidy for the provision of this good in order to internalize the positive externality.
-Many cities have adopted public-private partnerships to provide bike-shares, such as in Washington, D.C., with Capital Bikeshares.
-These partially government-funded programs may serve to better provide the good of bike-shares.
+Many cities have adopted public-private partnerships to provide bike-shares, such as in Washington, D.C., with Capital Bikeshare.